gaiaus/2024-us-presidential-general-election/harris/spending/media_related/README.md

-# Harris for President Media-Related Disbursements
+# Harris for President "media" Related Disbursements

-Federal Election Commission (FEC) Filings: August 2023 - October 2024
+Based on Federal Election Commission (FEC) Filings: August 2023 - October 2024

-All entries below are disbursements that include "MEDIA" in their description field from Harris for President's FEC filings.
+All entries below are disbursements that include "media" in their description field from Harris for President's FEC filings.
 Amounts are displayed as reported to the FEC.

 ## Monthly Spending Totals for 'MEDIA' Related Disbursements (Chronological Order)
 | Month | Total Disbursements | Number of Transactions |